EmmaLawlor/atlantic_yoga/README.md

 - Provides the user with the information they need to both contact the studio and find it's location.
 - An embedded Google map gives the user specific address details.
 This clickable map opens in a new tab, allowing the user to find directions to the studio while remaining on the Atlantic Yoga site.

+#### 404 Error Page
+- Included to improve user experience should they encounter a 404 error while using the site.
+- The [image](https://github.com/EmmaLawlor/atlantic_yoga/blob/master/assets/images/error-image.jpg) used again reinforces the message of the site; yoga by the sea.
+- The page features a simple Atlantic Yoga at the top which functions as a link back to the Home page.
+- A text overlay at the bottom of the main image also features a link directing the user back to the main page as well as informing the user that something has gone wrong.

 ## Deployment
 The site was deployed from its [GitHub Repository](https://github.com/EmmaLawlor/atlantic_yoga) to GitHub Pages using the folling steps: